-- Email: All students will receive an email account through the college.
+• Email: All students will receive an email account through the college.
 This can be accessed within Ocean Cruiser (after logging in) by clicking on the envelope icon at the top of the screen.
 Please be certain to check for email periodically as this is the college's main method of communication with you.
-Your email address will be in the format firstname_lastname@occ.mailcruiser.com. - WebAdvisor: An online service that allows students to view semester course schedules, check official final course grades, register for courses, pay bills, get unofficial transcripts, and run program evaluations.
-The system can be accessed within Ocean Cruiser by clicking on the "WebAdvisor" tab at the top of the screen. - Coursework: Some instructors will utilize Ocean Cruiser to post assignments or test grades within a course.
-Your individual instructor will let you know if this is utilized within a particular course.
+Your email address will be in the format firstname_lastname@occ. mailcruiser.com.